-Phytotherapy, also known as phyto-therapeutics, is a practice of using medicinal plants and their related products (e.g. cannabis and cannabis extracts) to manage range of conditions or symptoms.
+Phytotherapy, also known as phyto-therapeutics, is a practice of using medicinal plants and their related products (e.g. cannabis and cannabis extracts) to manage a range of conditions or symptoms.
 This practice involves extensive clinical research, assessment of traditional plant uses, and clinical evaluations to gain a better understanding of potential therapeutic applications.

 With the help of modern scientific and technological innovations, the clinical potential of plants (such as cannabis) is being identified.
 Phytotherapy is now slowly gaining global recognition as an alternative or complement to pharmaceutical medicine.